webix-hub/docs/data/desktop/custom_serverside.md

 - **relation_id** field in database table that for each record will store the ID of a record that will be **parent** for this one.
 For **root** record this parameter will be **0**;
 - (optionally) - **open** field for each record indicating whether this record will be initially opened (1) or not (0)  - if it has children, of course.

 Dataset is compiled with a function that contains SQL query with WHERE clause, which gets data from root record (parent = 0) down to all its children.
-JSON data for datatree should store chilren for an item in its **data** property:
+JSON data for datatree should store children for an item in its **data** property:

 ~~~php
 function get($id = 0) {